 At their core, databases are simply a collection of data.
 However, how that data is compiled and retrieved can differ significantly from one database to another.
-A decision you'll need to make when choosing a modern database is whether to go with a relational (SQL) or non-relational (NoSQL) approach, which are the two overarching types of databases used to store and retrieve data.
-In this article, we will take an in-depth look at the key differences between them so that you can better understand when you should choose one over the other.
+A decision you'll need to make when choosing a modern database is whether to go with a relational (SQL) or non-relational (NoSQL) approach—the two overarching types of databases used to store and retrieve data.
+In this article, we will take an in-depth look at the key differences between them so that you can better understand when to choose one over the other.

 Relational (SQL) Databases

 As the name implies, relational databases are organized into relations.
 SQL databases are based on a structured query language and are used to store and manage data in a structured format, typically in tables with rows and columns.
-Relationships can be defined between different tables, which enables related data to be queried from multiple tables with a single statement.
+Relationships can be defined between different tables, enabling related data to be queried from multiple tables with a single statement.
 One of the main benefits of relational databases is that they allow you to store and manage large amounts of structured data in a way that is easy to query and update.
-They also support the use of transactions, which allow you to perform multiple operations on the data as a single unit of work, ensuring that the data remains consistent and accurate.
+They also support transactions—allowing multiple operations to be performed as a single unit of work, ensuring data consistency and accuracy.
 For example, in a customer database, there might be separate tables for customers, orders, and products.
-By defining relationships between these tables, we can easily answer questions like "What products did customer X order?" without having to query each table separately.
+By defining relationships between these tables, we can easily answer questions like “What products did customer X order?” without querying each table separately.

 Non-Relational (NO SQL) Databases

-In contrast to relational databases, NoSQL databases are non-tabular and generally don't support relationships between data items. instead of being organized into tables, NoSQL databases store data in collections (similar to JSON documents).
+In contrast to relational databases, NoSQL databases are non-tabular and generally don't support relationships between data items.
+Instead of being organized into tables, NoSQL databases store data in collections (similar to JSON documents).
 They are designed to handle a variety of data types and structures and are often used for storing and retrieving large amounts of data that may not fit well in a traditional table-based structure (such as tweets or comments).
-Document-oriented NoSQL databases also have the advantage of being schema-less, which means that new fields can be added to documents without having to modify the existing structure.
-This makes them much more flexible than relational databases, which require a schema to be defined upfront.
+Document-oriented NoSQL databases also have the advantage of being schema-less, which means that new fields can be added to documents without modifying the existing structure.
+This makes them much more flexible than relational databases, which require a predefined schema.

 Key differences between SQL and NoSQL databases

-In general, SQL databases are better suited for traditional, structured data, while NoSQL databases are better suited for handling large volumes of unstructured or semi-structured data.
-The choice of which type of database to use depends on the specific needs of your application and the type of data you are working with.
-It's important to carefully evaluate the trade-offs between the two types of databases to determine which one is the best fit for your use case.
-Now we will look at how they differ when it comes to structure, scale, cost, security and flexibility.
+In general, SQL databases are better suited for traditional, structured data, while NoSQL databases excel at handling large volumes of unstructured or semi-structured data.
+The choice between them depends on your application’s needs and the type of data you work with.
+It's important to carefully evaluate the trade-offs between the two to determine which one best fits your use case.
+Now, let’s look at how they differ in terms of structure, scale, cost, security, and flexibility.

 Structure

-Relational databases are structured in tables in the form of rows and columns.
+Relational databases are structured in tables composed of rows and columns.
 SQL is used to communicate with these tables.
 SQL is one of the most versatile and widely used query languages available, making it a safe choice for many use cases and complex queries.
-However, SQL databases can be limiting.
-Predefined schemas are required to create a data structure you can use and all of your data must follow the same structure.
-As a result, the process of setting up a SQL database is complex and time-consuming, however, it is required, because making changes in the future would be disruptive and extremely difficult.
+However, SQL databases require predefined schemas, meaning that all data must follow the same structure.
+This makes the setup process complex and time-consuming, and changes later on can be disruptive.

 Non-relational databases are designed for unstructured data and do not require a schema to be defined before storing data.
-These databases are particularly well-suited for handling large volumes of unstructured or semi-structured data and for supporting the rapid development of modern applications that require flexible and scalable data storage.
-They can be communicated with using many programming languages, not-only SQL.
+They are ideal for handling large volumes of unstructured or semi-structured data and support rapid development of modern applications that need flexible, scalable storage.
+They can be accessed using various programming languages—not solely SQL.
+In practice, non-relational databases come in several types:

-- Graph databases store data points in a graph structure, which is useful for identifying patterns in unstructured and semi-structured information.
+- Graph databases store data points in a graph structure, which is useful for identifying relationships and patterns.
 Examples include Neo4j and Titan.

 Scale

-Most SQL databases can be scaled vertically, by increasing the processing power of existing hardware by increasing components like RAM, SSD, or CPU.
-This means that scaling a relational database requires adding more powerful hardware, which can be more expensive.
+Most SQL databases scale vertically by increasing the processing power of existing hardware (e.g., adding more RAM, SSD, or CPU).
+This means scaling requires more powerful—and often more expensive—hardware.

 Cost

-NoSQL databases often require less hardware and infrastructure than SQL databases, making them cheaper to maintain in the long run.
-Additionally, since NoSQL databases do not need to store data in a relational format, they can be more efficient in their use of disk space and memory.
-However, due to the lack of standardization that comes with NoSQL databases, they may require additional investments in development time compared to SQL databases.
+NoSQL databases often require less hardware and infrastructure than SQL databases, making them cheaper to maintain over time.
+Additionally, since NoSQL databases don’t enforce a rigid relational format, they can be more efficient in their use of disk space and memory.
+However, the lack of standardization in NoSQL systems may mean additional development time compared to SQL databases.

 Security